Back to jobs

 Key Activities

-• Run full sales cycles end to end: outbound outreach, discovery, program demonstration, proposal, negotiation, and close
+• Run the full partnership cycle end to end: outbound outreach, discovery, program demonstration, and signed agreement

 • Translate CodePath’s curriculum, technical rigor, and student outcomes credibly to a CS faculty audience

-• Partner with the Head of Higher Education on territory strategy, target account lists, and deal strategy
+• Partner with the Head of Higher Education on territory strategy, target account lists, and conference strategy, then own execution

 Qualifications